-The Upper Mustang Trek is a mesmerizing travel experience any traveller could ever have to a semi desert region passing the traditional Nepali settlements.
+The Upper Mustang Trek is a mesmerizing travel experience any traveler could ever have to a semi-desert region passing the traditional Nepali settlements.
 So, we are discussing Upper Mustang Trekking Cost in this article in a detailed manner.

 Mustang was a forbidden place for any foreigners until 1992.
 This place is truly magical and has people in awe every time they visit.

-The isolation of this place has helped people of Mustang to preserve their life style and cultural heritage that stayed almost unaffected for many years.
+The isolation of this place has helped the people of Mustang to preserve their lifestyle and cultural heritage that stayed almost unaffected for many years.

 Being hidden behind the famous Himalayan ranges, Mustang is full of exciting trekking zones.